-In general, RAD/repositioning appears not to be a financially beneficial to AHA for tenant based voucher conversion; however, HUD is modifying the requirements and creating new opportunities and options that could make conversion more attractive.
-AHA will continue to consider options and opportunities that are in our best interests and our residents and properties.
+In general, RAD/repositioning appears not to be financially beneficial to AHA for tenant-based voucher conversion; however, as HUD continues to modify the requirements thereby creating new opportunities and options that could make conversion more attractive.
+AHA will continue to consider options and opportunities that are in our best interests, our residents and properties.